 - [Accountant] “Hm …. well … all in all it could be so …”

 Tip # 3: Challenge “because we work like this”.
-Inquires.
+Inquire.
 Be inquisitive.
 5x Why.

 Tip # 4: To learn about the needs of users, conduct a training / workshop with them.
-At the beginning of the group, and then carry out ad hoc consultations 1: 1.
+At the beginning for the groups of users and later on carry out ad hoc consultations 1 : 1.

 When you enter a lot of new tools, some users may be scared of the number of changes.
 They will feel lost and will return to the old known processes in which they felt comfortable.
 Therefore, add new tools and improvements slowly, one by one.
 If possible, do not multiply new applications.
 Integrate everything in one place.
 A good idea is, for example, to start with communication through Teams and define teams there.
 Then incrementally build a daily work process around Teams.
 Then talk to the identified employees / employee segments and slowly move the subsequent processes.

-Tip # 5: Keep your finger on the pulse – Office365 is constantly evolving.
+Tip # 5: Keep yourself updated – Office365 is constantly evolving.